Energetic neutral atom: Collimator

-Photon rejection & time of flight (TOF)
+Photon rejection and time of flight (TOF)

 HENA: TOF is determined by a coincidence detection requirement that turns out to be efficient at eliminating photon background noise as well.
 An ENA passes through a thin film to a particle energy detector with its energy nearly completely preserved.
 At the same time, electrons forward scattered from the film are electrostatically ionization deflected to a detector to create a start pulse.
 The ENA arriving at its solid state detector (SSD) creates the end pulse and its impact position yields its trajectory and therefore path length.
 The start and stop signals enable TOF to be determined.

 If the electrons are scattered by incoming photons, no ENA will be detected to create the stop pulse.
 If no stop pulse is sensed within an established time appropriate to the energy of the expected particles, the start pulse is discarded.

 MENA: Medium energy ENAs would lose too much energy penetrating the film used in the HENA instrument.
 The thinner film required would be vulnerable to damage by incident UV and EUV.
 Therefore, photons are prevented from entering the instrument by using a gold diffraction grating.
 An ultra thin carbon film is mounted on the back of the grating.
 ENAs pass through the grating and the film to impact a solid state detector (SSD), scattering electrons and allowing path length and TOF determinations as for the HENA above.

 Knowing path length and TOF enables velocity to be determined.